 Causes of colon cancer

-Colon cancer occurs because of an abnormal growth of cells on the wall of the large bowel.
+Colon cancer occurs because of abnormal growth of cells on the wall of the large bowel.

 Most colorectal cancers begin as a small polyp.
 Polyps are usually benign, but some may gradually develop into cancer.
 The development of a polyp into cancer may take more than 10 years, but it must be treated as early as possible, otherwise these cancer cells may invade and damage nearby organs, and can also spread to other parts of the body via the bloodstream and lymphatic system.

-Risk factors for colon cancer are diet of high animal fat and protein while low in fibre, obesity, lack of exercise, smoking, alcohol and hereditary factors.
+Risk factors for colon cancer are diet of high animal fat and protein while low in fiber, obesity, lack of exercise, smoking, alcohol and hereditary factors.

 Stages of colon cancer